 Students explore theoretical, conceptual and pedagogical elements in culturally and linguistically responsive teaching and learning for culturally and linguistically diverse students with exceptional needs.

-Prerequisite: SPED 210, SPED 211, SPED 312, or consent of department chair
+Prerequisite: SPED 210 or SPED 210W, SPED 211, SPED 312 or SPED 312W, or consent of department chair

 Offered: Fall, Spring.